How to Fix “No Device Drivers Were Found” Error Installing Windows?

 Selecting Installation Media Option

-4. Follow the prompts, choosing ‘USB flash drive’ and then clicking Next.
+4. Follow prompts, choose ‘USB flash drive’, and click Next.

 Selecting USB Flash Drive